Road Toll Collections Growth Slowdown : ICRA

 Road toll collections to see growth after four quarters of slowdown: ICRA

-ICRA, in its report on the toll roads sector, said the after-effects of demonetisation, along with the GST implementation led to a weak first half in FY18 and limited the toll collection growth to 4.8 per cent.
+ICRA, in its report on the toll roads sector, said the after-effects of demonetization, along with the GST implementation led to a weak first half in FY18 and limited the toll collection growth to 4.8 percent.
 The implied traffic growth in the first half of the current fiscal, too, remained moderate at 3.1%.

 ‘Major damper’

-According to Rajeshwar Burla, Assistant Vice-President and Associate Head, Corporate Ratings, ICRA, demonetisation has been “a major damper for the toll roads” which led to deceleration in growth for almost four consecutive quarters starting Q3 FY17 till Q2 FY18.
-Going forward, however, the sector will see revival as higher growth in automotive sales will lead to rise in traffic volumes, subsequently.
+According to Rajeshwar Burla, Assistant Vice-President and Associate Head, Corporate Ratings, ICRA, demonetization has been “a major damper for the toll roads” which led to deceleration in growth for almost four consecutive quarters starting Q3 FY17 till Q2 FY18.
+Going forward, however, the sector will see a revival as higher growth in automotive sales will lead to a rise in traffic volumes, subsequently.

 Median traffic